worldwide-asset-exchange/waxjs/README.md

 ```

 ## Trust Score
-As same as avatar above, you can get user's trust score using function
+Similar to Avatar above, you can get a user's trust score using the function
 ```js
 wax.trustScore;
 ```
-Trust score will be from 0 to 1.
-In case that they don't have the score, function will return empty string `""`.
-The trust score are powered by Chainchamp.
-[Read more here](https://chainchamps.com/blog/introducing-trust).
+The Trust score will be from 0 to 1.
+If there is no score yet, the function will return the empty string `""`.

+TRUST scores are powered by [**Chain Champs**](https://www.chainchamps.com/blog/introducing-trust) and you can [learn more about TRUST here](https://trust.chainchamps.com/).

-### Trust score provider can be found in
+### The Trust score provider can be found in
 ```
 wax.trustScoreProvider;
 ```